 For 30 years, she has collaborated with artists on 5 continents.

-In 2018 she composed, recorded and produced the soundtrack for the 1921 silent film 'The Daughter of the Law' by Grace Cunard, commissioned by Kino Lorber film distributors.
-In 2000 she scored 'The Naked Proof' by Jamie Hook, and created soundtracks for both of Thomas Edwards' animated films.
+Also in 2018 she composed, recorded and produced the soundtrack for the 1921 silent film 'The Daughter of the Law' by Grace Cunard, commissioned by Kino Lorber film distributors, which is included in Kino Lorber's boxed set 'Pioneers: First Women Filmmakers'.
+In 2000 she scored 'The Naked Proof' by Jamie Hook.
+She created soundtracks for both of Thomas Edwards' award-winning animated films.

-In 2017 she produced her 10th solo recording, 'The Big Embrace' for her record label Spoot Music, and also created an evening of music for 20-piece orchestra entitled 'Truth Is Up For Grabs', which was funded in part by 4Culture.
+In 2019 she produced her 11th solo recording, 'Solar System'.
+In 2018 she released 'The Big Embrace' for her record label Spoot Music, and also created an evening of music for 20-piece orchestra entitled 'Truth Is Up For Grabs', which was funded in part by 4Culture.

 Denio created and produced the soundtrack for choreographer Pat Graney's piece 'Girl Gods', which was awarded two NYC Bessie Awards at the Brooklyn Academy of Music in October 2016, including one for Best Overall Production.